Kevin Barnes: On stage

-Barnes has consistently attempted to combine a love of theater, comedy, and music, often resulting in interludes between songs—skits, slow-motion sword fights and surreal interaction between band members.
+Barnes consistently combines a love of theater, comedy, and music, often resulting in interludes between songs—skits, slow-motion sword fights and surreal interaction between band members.
 Barnes performs as many different alter egos or personas, which included a glam rock alter ego, Georgie Fruit, first mentioned in "Labyrinthian Pomp".
 In 2007, Barnes described Georgie Fruit as a black man in his forties who has undergone multiple sex changes.
 In 2019, Barnes announced that the persona had been retired, tweeting that "it was an insensitive portrayal of a marginalized group of people that I had no [business] representing."

 Barnes has performed in unusual circumstances, such as while astride a white horse, and while completely nude.